Information We Collect

 We use the information gathered from the analysis of this information to improve our website.
 For example, we use the information gathered to change the information, content and structure of our website and individual pages based according to what users are engaging most with and the duration of time spent on particular pages on our website.

 Country of storage: United States of America.
-This country is not subject to an adequacy decision by the European Commission.
+This country is not subject to an adequacy decision by the European Commission and the Swiss data protection authorities also only consider this country to be appropriate under certain conditions.

 Automated Decision Making